Jump to:

 Epidemiology including risk factors and primary prevention

-The National Cancer Institute estimates that there are more than 24,500 new diagnoses of brain and central nervous system (CNS) cancers causing more than 18,600 deaths each year in the United States2,3.
+The National Cancer Institute estimates that there are more than 24,800 new diagnoses of brain and central nervous system (CNS) cancers per year, causing more than 18,900 deaths each year in the United States.2,3

-Meningiomas comprise about another 30% of primary brain tumors, followed by pituitary tumors, schwannomas and CNS lymphomas2.
-Those with the human immunodeficiency virus, autoimmune disorders, and individuals who are on immunosuppressive agents such as transplant patients are at an increased risk for primary CNS lymphoma7.
-Incidence rates are higher in industrialized countries with men having slightly higher rates than women8.
-Meningioma and other specific tumors are more common in women.
+Those with the human immunodeficiency virus, autoimmune disorders, and individuals who are on immunosuppressive agents, such as transplant patients, are at an increased risk for primary CNS lymphoma.6 Incidence rates of brain tumors are higher in industrialized countries, with men having slightly higher rates than women.

-Exposure to ionizing radiation is one of the few known risk factors for development of primary brain tumors.
-Currently there is no clear evidence that cell phone usage or exposure to electromagnetic/radiofrequency radiation usage correlates with the development of cerebral neoplasms9.
+Exposure to ionizing radiation is one of the few known risk factors for primary brain tumor development, most being meningiomas.
+Currently, there is no clear evidence that cell phone usage or exposure to electromagnetic/radiofrequency radiation correlates with the development of cerebral neoplasms.7

 Patho-anatomy/physiology